lovetocode12/NgCalendarPlus/README.md

 ## <a name="usage"></a>Usage

-Include theng-calender-plus module in your application at any place.
+Include theng-calendar-plus module in your application at any place.
 The recommended way is to add forRoot initialization in the main app module.
 ```
 import { BrowserModule } from '@angular/platform-browser';
-import { NgCalenderPlusModule } from 'ng-calender-plus';
+import { NgCalendarPlusModule } from 'ng-calendar-plus';

 @NgModule({
     imports: [
         BrowserModule,
-        NgCalenderPlusModule.forRoot()
+        NgCalendarPlusModule.forRoot()
     ],
     bootstrap: [AppComponent]
 })